 Sporting events on Boxing Day

 Whilst many countries call a halt to most of their sporting events during the colder months, in the UK the Christmas period serves up a feast of sporting activity for everybody to enjoy.
 Boxing Day is a particularly big day on the British sporting calendar, with a host of sporting fixtures scheduled for supporters to enjoy following the excesses of Christmas Day.
-The Premier League sees home fixtures for Tottenham, Chelsea and Watford.
-If football isn’t your thing, horse racing fans can enjoy the grade one King George VI chase at Kempton Park, easily within easy travelling distance of central London.
-And if you can’t quite face leaving the house and all those leftover chocolates, you can always turn on the television and watch the showpiece Boxing Day Ashes test match from the MCG.
+And if you can’t quite face leaving the house and all those leftover chocolates, you can always turn on the television and watch from the comfort of your own home.

 Top Tip: As has been the suggestion for much of the above, please plan ahead and attempt to purchase tickets for all of these events in advance to avoid disappointment.